Internet Tips

 1. Research

 Undoubtedly the backbone of any venture.
 To become an expert in research, read, learn, and practice everything a good search engine provides.
-Stick with a market leader and use all they have to offer, and you won’t need anything more.
-Good search engines offer many excellent and easy-to-use research services that are not well known as they do not, as a rule, market their capabilities aggressively.
+Stick with a market leader and use all they offer; you won’t need anything more.
+Good search engines provide many excellent and easy-to-use research services that are not well known as they do not, as a rule, market their capabilities aggressively.
 Go to their home page and read everything they have carefully.

 2. Stick to what you know

-Good Internet marketers try to enlist you in business that “follow the money.”
-This sounds quite logical as the Internet provides the means to follow booming market niches.
+Good Internet marketers try to enlist you in businesses that “follow the money.”
+This sounds quite logical, as the Internet provides the means to follow booming market niches.
 But you are over 50.
-You are an expert in your area, be it in business or a hobby.
+You are an expert in your area, whether in business or a hobby.
 You can start all over again ( I have encountered several people over 50 that did), but it will take many years to get to your current level of expertise in a new field.
 Stick to what you know best and use what you have acquired over many years to dominate a market niche in your area.

 RELATED ARTICLES :